mikemel21/CIS-350-Term-Project/artifacts/diagnosisDescriptions.md

 	- If this is the issue, you may experience a mushy brake pedal or leaks.
 	- Average Cost Of Repair: To totally replace the brake hoses, it would cost about $270 at a shop.
 * Uneven Tire Pressure -
+	- To confirm this issue, check to see if there are uneven tire wear on your tires.
+You may also experience problems steering or bad fuel economy
+	- Average Cost For Repair: Free if you have access to an air compressor.
+All you need to do is measure the pressure in each tire and fill up the ones that are low
 * Worn Suspension Parts
 * Uneven Brake Wear

 ## Vehicle is slow
 * Problem with fuel system
 * Bad fuel pump -
+	- To confirm this issue, you may have trouble starting your car, low power, sputtering, or hear a loud whining sound
+	- Average Cost For Repair: For a lower-end or older car, a replacement fuel pump installation can cost around $200-$300.
+For a higher-end or more complex vehicle, the installation can cost $2500
 * Clogged Fuel Filter -
+	- if this is the issue, you may also experience poor accceleration, engine hesitation, engine stalling or stoppage, or a strong odor
+	- Average Cost For Repair: you can replace your fuel filter for about $50 if you do it yourself or for around $80 if you have a mechanic do it
 * Worn Out Cluch
 * Clogged Catalytic Converter/Exhaust -
+	- To confirm this is the issue, you may also have poor fuel economy and poor engine performance. a "check engine" light may also show.
+	- Average Cost For Repair: If it is lightly clogged, you can buy cleaners that range from $8 to $20.
+However, if it is to the point that it may be too damaged or old, replacing it may cost around $1,000.

 ## Poor Shifting
 * Improper adujustemtn to release linkage or faulty -
+	- To confirm this issue
 * Worn engine mounts -
+	- You may have this issue if you hear sounds of the engine bouncing around in the bay.
+	- Average Cost For Repair: to replace the mounts, it would cost around $200
 * Worn transminssion mounts
 * Imporper installation of the shifter
 * Bell houseing misalignement